-We have had a case of Scarlet fever within the school/nursery and your child may have been exposed.
+There has been a case of Scarlet fever within the nursery and your child may have been exposed.

 What is Scarlet Fever?

 Scarlet fever is a bacterial illness that mainly affects children.
 It causes a distinctive pink-red rash.
 The illness is caused by a bacterium known as 'Group A Streptococcus', which are found on the skin and in the throat.